olofmogren/multsum/README.md

 #### 2

 subsum.py sentences-file1[, sentences-file2[, sentences-file3[, ...]]]

-The sentence-files has to be split into sentences, one sentence per line.

 The summarizer will use all sentences as input and compute a summary that's representative for all input documents.